coveo/search-ui/README.md

 ## Issues and questions

-Please use the [Coveo community](https://answers.coveo.com) to ask questions or to search for existings solutions.
+Please use the [Coveo community](https://answers.coveo.com) to ask questions or to search for existing solutions.